ideos/gloe/docs/source/getting-started/conditional-flows.md

 Transformer[In, Out1 | Out2 | ... | OutN | ElseOut]
 ```

-It means, the transformer after the `chained_conditions` must be able to deal with all possible output types of the cases.
+The transformer after the `chained_conditions` must be able to deal with all possible output types of the cases.

 ```{hint}
 If you are not familiar with the type annotation syntax used above, we strongly recommend you to read the [Mypy types documentation](https://mypy.readthedocs.io/en/stable/builtin_types.html).